Romaq/bigrig-scripts/ORGANIZATION.md

         - `/tank/filesystem/shared/` is a dataset for files to be easily shared among hosts and clients without an explicitly defined host, client, or user.
 This is appropriate of media such as music or images, with sub-folders created based upon the expected content within.
-        - `/tank/dump/` is a dataset for whole machine backups made by PVE.
-The "choice" of folder names is the default for PVE.
-The resulting files are a name "vzdump-lxc-###-time-date-stamp.tar.gz" (the ### is the LXC number in proxmox).
-This default can be altered for clarity, but I'm explicitly avoiding changing any defaults without cause.
+        - `/tank/vz/` is a dataset for various backups, LXC templates, and ISO images.
+The directories are matained by the PVE software.

    2. Given the above datasets provided by PVE, the Fileserver will in turn host the datasets on the shared network as appropriate to SMB clients: